Raleigh NC Calabash Style Oysters

 How to Shuck an Oyster

-Shucking oysters takes some practice, but once you get the hang of it, you’ll be opening oysters and enjoying them all the time!
+Shucking oysters takes practice, but once you learn the technique, you’ll be opening and enjoying them with confidence.

 Person-preparing-to-shuck-oysters

-Enjoy Fresh Oysters at NC Seafood Restaurant in Raleigh!
+Enjoy Oysters at NC Seafood Restaurant in Raleigh!

-Don’t worry if you don’t want to shuck oysters at home and prepare them, NC Seafood will do the work for you!
-We are pros when it comes to shucking oysters and cooking them in our perfectly golden brown calabash style coating.
+Don’t worry if you don’t want to shuck oysters at home — NC Seafood will do the work for you!
+Our team prepares Calabash-style fried oysters that are flavorful and cooked to perfection.

-NC Seafood Restaurant in Raleigh near Garner and Cary offers calabash-style fried oysters that are flavorful and tasty.
-If you are in the area, take a look at our menu and see what style works best for you.
-Order online for take-out!
-We can’t wait to see you!
+NC Seafood Restaurant in Raleigh near Garner and Cary offers oysters and a wide variety of seafood favorites.
+Check out our menu and order online for take-out.
+We look forward to serving you!

 Contact Form